American Funds swept the Lipper Awards for three- and five-year periods for all 10 target date categories.2

-The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
-Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
+The return of principal for bond portfolios and for portfolios with significant underlying bond holdings is not guaranteed.
+Investments are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
-Funds of funds’ bond ratings relate to the securities held by the portfolios' underlying mutual funds; if agency ratings of those holdings differ, the security will be considered to have received the highest of those ratings.
+Funds of funds' bond ratings relate to the securities held by the portfolios' underlying mutual funds; if agency ratings of those holdings differ, the security will be considered to have received the highest of those ratings.

 American Funds offers a range of share classes designed to meet the needs of retirement plan sponsors and participants.
 The different share classes incorporate varying levels of advisor compensation and service provider payments.
 Because Class R-6 shares do not include any recordkeeping payments, expenses are lower and results are higher.
 Other share classes that include recordkeeping costs have higher expenses and lower results than Class R-6.

 Investment results assume all distributions are reinvested and reflect applicable fees and expenses.

 For the funds listed below, the investment adviser is currently reimbursing a portion of the funds' fees or expenses, without which the results would have been lower and net expenses higher.

 - American Funds Emerging Markets Bond Fund (through at least March 1, 2020)

 - American Funds Strategic Bond Fund (through at least July 1, 2020)

 - American Funds Corporate Bond Fund (through at least August 1, 2020)

 - American Funds Global Insight Fund (through at least November 8, 2020)